lemuel-fernandes/marg.ai/README.md

 <b>Objective:</b> Design and simulate (with an optional small-scale hardware demo) an adaptive path-planning and collision-avoidance system that lets an autonomous vehicle navigate unstructured Indian roads safely and efficiently, reacting in real time to static and dynamic obstacles while respecting vehicle dynamics.

-> ⚠️ Replace this section with the **exact wording copied from the official SIH portal PS page** before final submission — this is a working summary for planning purposes.

 ### Aim :
 1. To build a path-planning + collision-avoidance stack that stays reliable when lanes, signage, and traffic discipline are absent or unreliable.